Sensors for Health is an interactive, real-time data visualization platform to assess the health performance of

 Erika holds a B.S. in Molecular and Cell Biology from the University of Connecticut and MPH in Environmental Health Sciences from Columbia University Mailman School of Public Health.
 Erika is a 2nd Year Doctoral Student in the Department of Environmental Health at the T.H.
 Chan School of Public Health.

-His research interests mainly include aircraft cabin environment, PIV measurements, indoor air distribution, daylighting simulations and energy performance in built environment.
+His research interests mainly include aircraft cabin environment, particle image velocimetry (PIV) measurement, indoor air distributions, daylighting simulation and building energy performance.
 Presently, Xiaodong is working on the risk assessment of radon exposure in built environment and global green building study.
 He is also taking part in the Center's research efforts on the co-benefits of green building movements, sentiment analysis based on social media, and influence of ventilation on indoor environmental quality and occupant health.
 His publications can be found at https://www.researchgate.net/profile/Xiaodong_Cao3.

 Xiaodong holds a B. Eng. degree in Building Environment from Tianjin University.
 As a top 5 engineering university in China, Tianjin University provided him a through education and fired up his enthusiasm in further research on green built environment.
 In 2016, he received his doctoral degree in Heating, Ventilation and Air-conditioning (HVAC) in the Tianjin Key Lab of Indoor Air Environmental Quality Control, Tianjin University.
 He also received a state scholarship fund to be a one-year visiting Ph.
 D. student at Commonwealth Scientific and Industrial Research Organization (CSIRO) in Australia from 2014 to 2015.

 Skye has a background in environmental consulting, international finance, hospitality, and event planning for innovation communities.
 Since joining the team in 2014, she has used this experience in coordinating research projects, teams and events in the group.
 In May 2016, Skye received her Master's degree from Harvard in Sustainability and Environmental Management with a focus on Environmental Health.
 Previously, Skye received her Bachelor of Science in International Business from the Daniels College of Business at the University of Denver.